MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-top.md

 ---
 title: Network Policy Server (NPS)
-description: This topic provides an overview of Network Policy Server in Windows Server 2016/2019, and includes links to additional guidance about NPS.
+description: This topic provides an overview of Network Policy Server in Windows Server 2016 and Windows Server 2019, and includes links to additional guidance about NPS.
 manager: dougkim
 ms.prod: windows-server-threshold
 ms.technology: networking